 Rangers score 28 seconds into OT to topple Islanders

-Mika Zibanejad scored 28 seconds into overtime Tuesday night for the visiting New York Rangers, who remained red-hot with a spirited 4-3 win over the New York Islanders in Uniondale, N.Y.
-Zibanejad intercepted a clearing pass and fired a slapshot past Semyon Varlamov to give the Rangers their 11th win in 14 games and pull them within five points of the Islanders, who entered Tuesday tied for the Eastern Conference wild card spots with the Columbus Blue Jackets.
+Mika Zibanejad scored 28 seconds into overtime Tuesday night for the visiting New York Rangers, who remained red hot with a spirited 4-3 win over the New York Islanders in Uniondale, N.Y.
+Zibanejad intercepted a clearing pass and fired a shot past Semyon Varlamov to give the Rangers their 11th win in 14 games and pull them within five points of the Islanders in the Eastern Conference standings.

 Artemi Panarin, Greg McKegg and Brett Howden also scored for the Rangers.
 Goalie Alexandar Georgiev made 42 saves.
 Jean-Gabriel Pageau, who was acquired from the Ottawa Senators on Monday, Jordan Eberle and Brock Nelson scored for the Islanders, who had their two-game winning streak snapped.
 Varlamov recorded 24 saves.